Respect. Reflect. Remember.

 More than five decades ago, Scotiabank became the first non-Indigenous Canadian bank to open a branch in a First Nations community – signifying our desire to understand, respect and work with Indigenous individuals, communities, and businesses on their traditional lands.

 A development program designed exclusively for Indigenous Peoples completing post-secondary education.
-We recognize the important contributions and perspectives that Indigenous Peoples provide our society and are committed to removing systematic barriers that have, in the past made it difficult for Indigenous Peoples to obtain meaningful careers in banking.
+We recognize the important contributions and perspectives that Indigenous Peoples provide our society and are committed to removing systemic barriers that have, in the past made it difficult for Indigenous Peoples to obtain meaningful careers in banking.

 Illustrations created by Ojibwe graphic designer Joshua Hunt from Migisi Sahgaigan (Eagle Lake) in Treaty 3.